exot/daniel.kxpq.de/src/pages/pensieve/maintaining-understandability.md

 * Fortran for numerical programming, at least some time ago,
 * Lisp for Artifical Intelligence, at least some time ago,
 * Haskell for Theoretical Computer Science,
-* C for system programming
+* C for system programming,
-* Perl for hacky scripting
+* Perl for hacky scripting,
-* Python for clean hacking
+* Python for clean hacking,
 * APL for greek-like numeric-golfing

 and so on.
 Of course, you can apply all of the above languages, and any other, to different